d3x0r/STFRPhysics/LightSpeedSim.md

 # Connection to Quantum Mechanical Correlations

+(losely related...
+C+V and C-V with a ratio of C+V=2 hasn't really surfaced yet... )

 The above last two sections, to answer a textbook question (still can't get the 'right' answer, so I shouldn't help people with their homework or to learn the material everyone else has learned.)
 I just derrived it all myself.

 The 'gamma factor' in Lorentz Transform is just a clock scalar, and is applied to the `T`, which is really used for everything else since `position= V*T`, and time Passed is T... so everything that has time gets gamma if you just scale the clock.